 MsgBox i / 0

-- As we can not divide any number by zero, the VBA code will display error in this portion.
+- As we cannot divide a number by zero, the VBA code will display an error in this portion.

 Run → Run Sub/UserForm

-- After completing the above process you will be able to turn off the On Error Resume Next statement that has been given in the below screenshot.
+After completing the above process you will be able to turn off the On Error Resume Next statement as in the below screenshot.

 Things to Remember

-- While ignoring the known error, we will use the “On Error Resume Next”
+- To ignore a known error, use the “On Error Resume Next”

-- You can turn off the On Error Resume Next statement in your VBA code in Excel by adding the On Error GoTo 0
+- Turn off the On Error Resume Next statement by adding the On Error GoTo 0

-- You also can turn off the On Error Resume Next statement by applying the On Error GoTo -1 statement.
+- Alternatively, turn off the On Error Resume Next statement by applying the On Error GoTo -1 statement.

 Related Articles